watir/watirbook/main/ruby_tools.md

 The above IRB example shows that Ruby knows how to calculate sum of two numbers.
 You can also ask it to output something:

-    > puts "wow much output so hip" wow much output so hip
+    > p "wow much output so hip"
-     => nil
+    "wow much output so hip"
+    => "wow much output so hip"

-After outputting the string, Ruby returned `nil`.
+After outputting the string, Ruby returned it.
 You can ignore it for now.
 All you need to know is that it did not complain.
 Let's try something that will fail:

     > doge
     NameError: undefined local variable or method